pi-josh/Python-Programming-MOOC/README.md

 6. **Chessboard**
 7. **A Word Squared**

 # Part 4

 ## The Visual Studio Code Editor, Python Interpreter, and Built-in Debugging Tool

 1. **Hello Visual Studio Code**
-   - Programming exercise related to using Visual Studio Code.

 ## More Functions